-For Australian Government subsidised aged care services, 20.0 per cent of the reviews scheduled to be done over the period 2019 to 2022 had been completed by 30 June 2021 for residential aged care services, and 1.8 per cent had been completed for home care and support (table 14A.38).
-The proportions of residential aged care and home care and home support service providers reviewed during 2020‑21 that achieved all expected outcomes for each of the three standards are in table 14.2.
+For Australian Government subsidised aged care services, 26.6 per cent of services received a re-accreditation audit during 2021-22 for residential aged care services, and 8.5 per cent received a quality audit for home care and support (table 14A.38).
+The proportions of residential aged care and home care and home support service providers reviewed during 2021‑22 that achieved the standards are in table 14.2.

 7. Quality of care

 ‘Quality of care’ is an indicator of governments’ objective to subsidise high quality aged care services.
 High quality aged care services provide services that meet residents’ personal, functional, clinical and psycho-social needs to a high standard.